freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-higher-order-functions/66edcdd18a4ef8df16e6bb7e.md

 #### --answer--

-All functions in JavaScript, including those that do not manipulate or return other functions, can be classified as higher-order functions.Placeholder answer
+All functions in JavaScript, including those that do not manipulate or return other functions, can be classified as higher-order functions.

 ### --question--